Is it true that the name of the SOS signal officially stands for “save our souls”?

 What do our verdicts mean?

-Read on the topic:
+Read on topic:

-1. Allusionist 135 Sos Transcript
+1. Allusionist 135 SOS transcript

-If you find a spelling or grammatical error, please inform us of this, highlighting the text with an error and by pressing Ctrl+Enter.
+If you find a spelling or grammatical error, please let us know by highlighting the error text and clicking Ctrl+Enter.

-Share with your friends
+Share with friends

 Our editors will receive the following text: